-Display your Power BI service content (dashboards, report pages, tiles, and visuals) without the distraction of menus and navigation bars.
+Display your Power BI service content (dashboards, report pages, and visuals) without the distraction of menus and nav panes.
 You get an unadulterated, full view of your content at a glance, all the time.
 This is sometimes referred to as TV mode.

 Some uses for full screen mode are:

-- presenting your dashboard, tile, visual, or report at a meeting or conference
+- presenting your dashboard, visual, or report at a meeting or conference

 - displaying in an office on a dedicated large screen or projector

 - viewing on a small screen